-Prior to submitting an application:
+Before submitting an application:

-- applicants will need to have detailed plans and proposals for the capital work, including a recent costed condition survey (within the last five years, with costs updated within the last two years) undertaken by an appropriately qualified professional.
-This will be a mandatory attachment on your Expression of Interest and application - plans for architectural and engineering elements must have completed at least RIBA Work Stage 3, if following RIBA Work Stages.
+- plans for architectural and engineering elements must have completed at least RIBA Work Stage 3, if following RIBA Work Stages.
 If not following RIBA Work Stages, plans should be developed to the equivalent of RIBA Work Stage 3 - applicants should already have freehold or leasehold ownership of the land and buildings where the proposed capital activity will take place.
 Further details are set out in Section four - capital requirements